hmcts/befta-fw/README.md

 The BEFTA Framework will always load the JSON definitions in `befta-fw` from the directory `src/main/resources/uk/gov/hmcts/befta/dse/ccd/definitions`, use them to create a XLSX file and import it to the ccd definition store.

+`DataLoaderToDefinitionStore` does not use the global retry policy for the definition import call.
+To opt in to import-specific retry, set `BEFTA_FORCE_IMPORT_RETRY=true`.
+This retries transient transport exceptions, such as `javax.net.ssl.SSLException`, for up to 3 total import attempts.
+The first retry waits 1000 ms and the second retry waits 2000 ms. HTTP import failures are not retried.

 :warning: Any changes made to XLSX files in the directory `src/main/resources/uk/gov/hmcts/befta/dse/ccd/definitions/excel` will
 *NOT* be imported to the definition store.